shrutigadre5/Attrition-Finder-Dashboard/README.md

 Real-Time Data Integration: Seamless connection to live HR data sources, ensuring up-to-date insights for decision-making.
 This dashboard serves as a critical tool for organizations to develop proactive retention strategies, reduce turnover costs, and foster a positive workplace environment.

-# Download the pdf file to view the dashboard.